Obsessive Compulsive Disorder (OCD)

 BDD is considered an Obsessive Compulsive spectrum disorder, as there are both obsessions and compulsions present.
-The obsessions are unwanted, and persistent and the compulsions reduce the anxiety from obsessions -just the same as in OCD.
+The obsessions in BDD are unwanted, and persistent and the compulsions reduce the anxiety from obsessions (only in the short-term) -just the same as in OCD.

 Obsessions in BDD: The obsessions in BDD are more specifically related to the body (often obsessed about one’s perceived or actual flaws).
 People with BDD have been found to have more attention to detail and overly focus on details of the body, especially facial features.

 Compulsions in BDD: The compulsions in BDD are frequently related to mirrors (avoiding mirrors and/or repeatedly checking mirrors, binocular like focus at an identified flaw when looking in the mirror).
 Other compulsions in BDD can include covering up the flaws or one’s body in general, attempting to appear more muscular, rituals with clothing (avoiding, frequently changing) and assurance seeking related to appearance.
 Panic attacks related to the body can also occur, and common times are during showers or in front of mirrors.
 Symptoms interfere in social and emotional functioning – often in the form of avoiding or withdrawing.